exploring self-realization, sacred personhood, and full humanity

 "I am my Beloved's, and my Beloved is mine; his entire heart's desire is focused upon me."
 Song Of Solomon

 Editor's note: Is there anything sweeter in all of romantic poetry than to declare oneself the cherished and treasured possession of another? -- and for you to receive him as the same?
-Well, this is a little different than choosing Mary merely because you want that "good life," with Mary almost incidental to the process.
+This is a little different than choosing Mary merely because a "good life" is desired, with Mary, the person, almost incidental to the process.
 Would you choose her even if she could not bring you that "good life"?
-Unless we can say, "no, it's you, it's only you," we're in trouble, and good luck to us with the "hunger games."
-Soon Mary will be chiding John with, "I've been cooking all morning, but you haven't touched a single bite."

 - The Rascals,